 Data Quality is still the foremost challenge faced by the predictive analyst.
 Poor data will lead to poor results.
 Good data will help to shape major decision making.

 Data Volume / Variety / Velocity

 Defining a correct model could be a tricky task especially when much is expected from the model.
 It must be understood that the same model could be used for different purposes.
-Sometimes, it does not make sense to create one large complex model rather than one single model to cover it all, the model could consist of a large number of smaller models that together could deliver better understandings and predictions.
+Sometimes, it does not make sense to create one large complex model.
+Rather than one single model to cover it all, the model could consist of a large number of smaller models that together could deliver better understanding and predictions.

-Data Analytics is not a “one-man army” show.
+Data analytics is not a “one-man army” show.
 It requires a correct blend of domain knowledge with data science knowledge.
-Data Scientist should be able to ask the correct questions to domain expert in terms of what-if-analysis and domain expert should be able to verify the model with appropriate findings.
-This is where we at Magic Finserv could bring value to your business.
-At Magic Finserv we have the right blend of domain expertise as well as data science experts to deliver the intelligence and insights from the data using predictive analytics.
+Data Scientist should be able to ask the correct questions to domain experts in terms of what-if-analysis and domain experts should be able to verify the model with appropriate findings.
+This is where we at Magic FinServ could bring value to your business.
+At Magic FinServ we have the right blend of domain expertise as well as data science experts to deliver the intelligence and insights from the data using predictive analytics.

 Trade – Trading generates structured data, however, there is huge potential to optimize operations and make automated decisions.
 Magic FinServ has created tools, using Machine Learning & NLP, to automate several process areas, like trade reconciliations, to help improve the quality of decision making and reduce effort.
 We estimate that almost 33% effort can be reduced in almost every business process in this space.

-Reference data – Reference data is structured and standardized, however, tends to generate several exceptions that require proactive management.
+Reference data – Reference data is structured and standardized, however, it tends to generate several exceptions that require proactive management.
 Organizations spend millions every year to run reference data operations.
-Magic FinServ uses Machine Learning tools to help operations team reduce effort in exception management, improve quality of decision making and create a clean audit trail.
+Magic FinServ uses Machine Learning tools to help the operations team reduce the effort in exception management, improve the quality of decision making and create a clean audit trail.